OmarMiniesy/Notes/Security/Cryptography/Symmetric Ciphers.md

 This is another **stream cipher** technique but it functions similar to that of **block cipher**.
 It encrypts data in segments smaller than the block size, which is useful for data streams of size not divisible by the block size.
 * It takes an **Initialization Vector (IV)** for the first block and encrypts that, it should be unique and unpredictable.
 * The encryption of the block or the IV in the first case is then `xor`ed with the plaintext that is available (not fixed size).
-This produces the cyphertext.
+This produces the ciphertext.

 > Useful for stream data encryption.
 ##### Decryption